poplus/home-poplus/about.md

 1. We believe technology can empower organized citizens to pursue social change.
 2. We believe that the best technology solutions come out of collaboration.
-3. We believe that robust technological solutions can be cheap, easy, and quick, rather than expensive, difficult, and time-consuming.
+3. We believe that key technology solutions should be easy to replicate, no matter where in the world you are or what language you speak.
-4. We believe that key technology solutions should be easy to replicate, no matter where in the world you are or what language you speak.
+4. We believe that robust technological solutions can be cheap, easy, and quick, rather than expensive, difficult, and time-consuming.

 ## How this Works.

 You have a vision that would make your country's democracy more accessible for everyone.
-You'd like to build a website that—let's say—monitors your Parliament.
+You’ve seen sites like [TheyWorkForYou.com](http://theyworkforyou.com/) or [VotaInteligente.cl](http://votainteligente.cl/) and would like to build a similar site that monitors your Parliament.
 It would provide information about all the representatives, and publish everything they say or vote on.

 Thanks to your website, people would be far better informed about what goes on in Parliament, and better able to make fact-based decisions.

 But websites like that require a lot of coding, and take a long time (and a lot of money) to build and maintain.
-Because of this, that's where many people would give up.
+Because of this, many people either give up, or settle for a site that does a small fraction of what they would create if they had a much bigger budget.

-Ideally, we'd love to be able to provide you with a website 'out the box', which you could put your country's data into, and use right away.
-Sadly, the world isn't like that.
-Lesislatures are all very different, and it's impossible to provide a system that can be used in every country.
+Ideally, we'd love to be able to provide you with a website ‘out of the box’, which you could put your country's data into, and use right away.
+Sadly, the world isn’t like that.
+Legislatures are all very different, and it’s impossible to provide a system that can be used in every country.

 Or... is it?
-When you look carefully, you see that, no matter how different they are, all parliaments consist of many of the same elements:
+When you look carefully, you see that, no matter how different they are, all Parliaments consist of many of the same elements:

-+ _People_ hold _positions_ (eg the Minister of Education or a Member of Congress)
++ _People_ hold _positions_ (e.g. the Minister of Education or a Member of Congress)
 + Each _person_ is usually the member of a _party_ or holds some affiliation
 + Each _person_ can make _speeches_ about topics and _vote_ on bills
 + _People_ are often related to a _jurisdiction_ or _constituency_ that has boundaries